Piotr1215/kubectl-container/README.md

 ## Extending the image

-If you would like to add your own customization or ``krew`` plugins, you can easily do it and use `docker commit` to create your own version of the image.
+If you would like to add your own customization, you can easily do it and use `docker commit` to create your own version of the image.